 The Motivation for Regularization: The Bias-Variance Trade-off

 We can extend the basic logistic regression model that we have learned about by using a powerful concept known as shrinkage or regularization.
 In fact, every logistic regression that you have fit so far in scikit-learn has used some amount of regularization.
-This is because this is a default option that is set in the logistic regression model object; however, until now, we have ignored it.
+That is because it is a default option in the logistic regression model object.
+However, until now, we have ignored it.

 As you learn about these concepts in greater depth, you will also become familiar with a few foundational concepts in machine learning: overfitting, underfitting, and the bias-variance trade-off.
 A model is said to overfit the training data if the performance of the model on the training data (for example, the ROC AUC) is substantially better than the performance on a held-out test set.
 In other words, good performance on the training set does not generalize to the unseen test set.
 We started to discuss these concepts in Chapter 2, Introduction to Scikit-Learn and Model Evaluation, when we distinguished between model training and testing scores.

-When a model is overfitting the training data, it is said to have high variance.
-That is to say, whatever variability exists in the training data, the model has learned this very well – in fact, too well.
-This will, therefore, be reflected in a high model training score.
-However, when such a model is then used to make predictions on new and unseen data, the performance is lower in the model testing phase.
+When a model is overfit to the training data, it is said to have high variance.
+In other words, whatever variability exists in the training data, the model has learned this very well – in fact, too well.
+This will be reflected in a high model training score.
+However, when such a model is used to make predictions on new and unseen data, the performance is lower.
 Overfitting is more likely in the following circumstances:

 There are a large number of features available in relation to the number of samples.
 In particular, there may be so many possible features that it is cumbersome to directly inspect all of them, like we were able to do with the case study data.